marcelcases/marcelcases.github.io/about.markdown

 2015-2019
 :   **BSc, Electronics and Automatic Control Engineering**; Universitat Politècnica de Catalunya.
 BarcelonaTech

-    *Thesis title: Design and implementation of a hardware-based controller for a three-phase induction motor on a FPGA*
+    *Thesis title: Implementation and verification of a hardware-based controller for a three-phase induction motor on an FPGA*

 Experience
 ----------